 Even if one decides to book trips using AI recommendations, a travel agent still has an important role to play as travel agents can not only meet changing travel dynamics which artificial intelligence is still very poor at, but a travel agency can also help connect you with special local events or insider knowledge of places and people that AI lacks.
 People who work for the travel agency are often themselves widely traveled and so they have a special kind of knowledge which complements artificial intelligence recommendations and can help ensure any trip is not only more secure but also that the experiences are richer.

 In closing, artificial intelligence is not the enemy of the travel industry.
 Travel agents within the industry need to embrace technology as its friend and helper.
-By using advanced tech solutions like Travel Tech Solutions, or TTS, agents will have more time to focus on the human component of travel and ensure the personal touch on every trip that AI lacks.
+By using advanced tech solutions like Travelport Mobile Agent, travel agents will have more time to focus on the human component of travel and ensure the personal touch on every trip that AI lacks.

 Read also: How Travel Agents win over Self Booking Tool